Table of Contents

 - Gives peace of mind while studying abroad

-- In many cases, these are included in the rent (called “warm rent”)
+- Often included in rent (called “warm rent”)

 Mobile Costs: